What is endocarditis?

 - Have an implanted heart device such as a pacemaker or implantable cardioverter-defibrillator (ICD).

-- Have a hemodialysis access or a central venous catheter.
+- Have a hemodialysis access or a central vascular access device.

 - Have abnormal or damaged heart valves.